alpha-dragon-org/dragon-module2-bundleAnalysis/README.md

   The number of distinct wallets within the bundle.
 There may be multiple values to fetch, depending on the total # of active bundles.
   **Example Output:** `4`

+  - **% total in bundle**
+  The amount of token supply that the bundle originally bought.
+There may be multiple values to fetch, depending on the total # of active bundles.
+  **Example Output:** `45.3`

   - **% active in bundle**
   The amount of token supply actively held within the bundle.
 There may be multiple values to fetch, depending on the total # of active bundles.
   **Example Output:** `30.0`